 Click More Options… Grab your Postmark Server API Token from the Stream Settings page for your Server in Postmark.
 Change the Authentication field to ‘User Name and Password’ and paste your Server API Token in the User name and Password fields.
 Then click OK to save.

 Send a Test Email

 After you have configured your outbound settings, send a test email from the account you configured to use Postmark.
 The email will be sent through Postmark using SMTP and available to view in your Postmark Activity.

+Note: Your first time sending an email after changing your outbound settings may prompt you to enter your password again.
 Enter in your Server API Token again for the password and check the option to save the password so that you do not have to enter it in every time you send.

 If the test email does not make it through, check your Postmark Activity to see if there are any SMTP API Errors.
 In order to send from Outlook with Postmark, the email address you are sending from must be added to your Postmark account as a Sender Signature.